robaltan/Random_Maze_Solver/README.md

 ![Agent Performance](https://github.com/robaltan/Random_Maze_Solver/blob/main/images/solved_maze.png)

-## Q-Learning
+## Deep Q-Learning

-In this application, we used Deep Q-Learning to train the agent to understand the best policy given a location (x, y).
+We used Deep Q-Learning to train the agent to understand the best policy given a location (x, y).
 Our agent used a neural network architecture that accepted a tuple of dimension 2, where the agent is currently at, and had 6 hidden layers of 100 edges in and out, and a final layer that predicted rewards for 6 different actions - right, up, bottom, left, diagonal up right, diagonal bottom right.

 ![Deep Q-Learning](https://github.com/robaltan/Random_Maze_Solver/blob/main/images/deep_q_learning.png)

+To make sure that learning is stable, we used a target network, which is a copy of the estimated value function that is held fixed to serve as a stable target for some number of steps.
+To make sure that the agent learns effectively, we utilized prioritizing experience, which allows replaying important transitions more frequently.

+The agent remembered the actions it took, and the rewards it received, and it trained the network with a minibatch of size 100.
+The loss for every action was calculated by using the following formula which resembles that of normal Q-Learning.
+We find the prediction for a given minibatch as $P = R + Q(S', \text{argmax}_a Q_hat(S, a))$ where $R$ is the reward tensor, $Q_hat$ is the target network, a is the best action for a given state, and S is the state tensor.
+Then, the loss is calculated as $\mid P - Q(S,A) \mid$.
+For implementation, see lines 175 of [agent.py](https://github.com/robaltan/Random_Maze_Solver/blob/main/agent.py).

 ## Required Libraries
 * PyTorch
 * NumPy
+* cv2 (*mainly for visualizations*)

 ## Objective